egeste/oraculum/examples/gh-pages/markdown/factoryjs-composition.md

   tagName: 'li' # understood by Backbone.View
   className: 'item' # understood by Backbone.View

-  # mixinOptions alows the configuration of applied mixins
+  # mixinOptions allows the configuration of applied mixins
   mixinOptions:
     # In this case we're configuring HTMLTemplating.ViewMixin.
     # Templates can be a string or a function that returns a string.
     template: -> @model.escape 'name'

 }, mixins: [
-  'HTMLTemplating.ViewMixin' # @see views/mixins/html-templating.coffee
+  # @see views/mixins/html-templating.coffee
+  'HTMLTemplating.ViewMixin'
 ]

 # Create a list view to render our collection